No767/Deltaline-Docs/docs/Contributing to the docs.md

 mkdocs-git-revision-date-localized-plugin==0.9.2
 ```

+1. First install mkdocs by running `pip install mkdocs`

-1. cd to the folder that you want it to have the docs in and run `git clone https://github.com/No767/Project-Deltaline-Docs.git`
+2. cd to the folder that you want it to have the docs in and run `git clone https://github.com/No767/Project-Deltaline-Docs.git`

+3. run `pip install [insert dependency name here]` in order to install the dependency within the reequirements.txt file
-2. Edit the files as needed and if you want to check how it looks, run `mkdocs serve`
+4. Edit the files as needed and if you want to check how it looks, run `mkdocs serve`

-3. Once it's all done, deploy it to GitHub Pages by using `mkdocs gh-deploy`
+5. Once it's all done, deploy it to GitHub Pages by using `mkdocs gh-deploy`